On Confidence Sequences for Bounded Random Processes via Universal Gambling Strategies: Two-Horse Race and 0,1 -Valued Processes

 where the inequality follows from Ville's inequality (Theorem~\ref{thm:ville}).
 Further, since $m\mapsto \log \tilde{\phi}_t(x; \frac{1}{m},\frac{1}{1-m})$ is convex by Lemma~\ref{lem:log_convexity}, the equation $\tilde{\phi}_t(x; \frac{1}{m},\frac{1}{1-m})=\frac{1}{\d}$ in terms of $m$ always has two distinct real roots for any $\d\in(0,1)$, and thus the final inequality readily follows. \end{proof} \titrevision{We remark that the confidence sequence in this theorem is a special case of the more general confidence sequence derived by universal portfolio in the next section, for $\{0,1\}$-valued sequences; see Remark~\ref{rem:discrete}.} In practice, $\mu_t^{\low}(x;\d),\mu_t^{\up}(x;\d)$ are the roots of the equation $\tilde{\phi}_t(S_t; \frac{1}{m},\frac{1}{1-m}) = \frac{1}{\d}$ over $m\in[0,1]$, and thus can be numerically computed by a 1D root finding algorithm such as the Newton--Raphson iteration; see, \eg \citep[Sec.~8.1]{Solomon2015}.
 We note that, when the number of observations $t$ is small, it could be that there may exist no root or only one root in $(0,1)$, as shown in the synthetic examples in Fig.~\ref{fig:evolution}.

-By Pinsker's inequality, we can find a simple outer bound on the resulting confidence sequence~\eqref{eq:hr_interval}. \titrevision{The proof of the following corollary can be found in Appendix~\ref{app:proofs}.} \begin{corollary} Let $(Y_t)_{t=1}^{\infty}$ be a $\{0,1\}$-valued sequence such that $\E[Y_t|Y^{t-1}]\equiv\mu$ for some $\mu\in(0,1)$.
+By Pinsker's inequality, we can find a simple outer bound on the resulting confidence sequence in~\eqnref{eq:hr_interval}. \titrevision{The proof of the following corollary can be found in Appendix~\ref{app:proofs}.} \begin{corollary} Let $(Y_t)_{t=1}^{\infty}$ be a $\{0,1\}$-valued sequence such that $\E[Y_t|Y^{t-1}]\equiv\mu$ for some $\mu\in(0,1)$.
 Then, for any $\d\in(0,1]$, we have

 where we define $S_t\defeq \sum_{i=1}^t Y_i$,

 \end{corollary}